ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 New or modified congestion control schemes in the global Internet have possible ramifications to both the traffic using the new congestion control and to traffic using a standardized congestion control.
-Therefore, the IETF must proceed with caution when dealing with alternate congestion control proposals.
+Therefore, the IETF must proceed with caution when evaluating alternate congestion control proposals.
 The goal of this document is to provide guidance for considering standardization of alternate congestion control algorithms at the IETF.
 It replaces RFC5033 to reflect changes in the congestion control landscape.